Grisou13/mawie/docs/gui.md

         if isinstance(event,Start):
             pass # do something on start of the app
 ```
+### ComponentArea
+#### How to add a widget to the ComponentArea

-Now you have to add it to the ComponentArea, In the file `QStackedWidget` in the method `initWidget` add this line:
+First you have to create a Gui Component then, you have to add it to the ComponentArea, In the file `QStackedWidget` in the method `initWidget` add this line:
 `self.addWidget(MyWidget(self))`

 #### How to display your frame store in ComponentArea